openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 CACHEWORKERS = 5 # Number of parallel cache minion workers, defaults to 5
 ```

-Update `/etc/openqa/client.conf` with the key generated from webui:
+Update `/etc/openqa/client.conf` with the key generated from web UI:

 ```
 [openqa.opensuse.org]